shrinidhi04/GoldenGate/workshops/gg/CloudWorkshop_GoldenGate_400.md

 Time: 5 minutes

 Steps:
-1. Start from the Service Manager page for your second deployment (Figure 7c-1).
+1. Start from the Service Manager page for your second deployment (Figure C-1).

-Figure 7c-1:
+Figure C-1:

 ![](images/400/Lab400_image300.png)

-2. Click on the Receiver Server link to open the Receiver Server page (Figure 7c-2).
+2. Click on the Receiver Server link to open the Receiver Server page (Figure C-2).
 Verify that everything is configured.

-Figure 7c-2:
+Figure C-2:

 ![](images/400/Lab400_image310.png)

-Lab 7d: Configure Uni-Directional Replication (Integrated Replicat)
+Lab D: Configure Uni-Directional Replication (Integrated Replicat)

 Object:
 In this lab you will configure the Integrated Replicat for the second deployment.